Wesley R. Bishop

 wrbishop@jsu.edu

 Dr. Bishop’s research interests are primarily in public history, specifically public sphere studies.
 He is interested in how social movements use conceptions of “the public” and public space to challenge, reshape, and protest society.
-His first book, “Coxey’s Army: The Path of Protest from Populism to the New Deal, 1893-1936,” examines how the 19th century American populist movement reconceptualized concepts of “the people,” currency, and political protest to create a new relationship between the people and the federal government.
+His dissertation to book project, “The Long March of Coxey’s Army: The Path of Protest from Populism to the New Deal,” examines how the 19th century American populist movement reconceptualized concepts of “the people,” currency, and political protest to create a new relationship between the people and the federal government.

-His second book, co-authored with sociologist Bessie Rigakos, is called “Liberating Fat Bodies: Social Media Censorship and Body Size Activism.”
+His second book, co-authored with sociologist Bessie Rigakos, is entitled “Liberating Fat Bodies: Social Media Censorship and Body Size Activism.”
 It examines how activists in the body size movement— fat liberation, body positivity, and body neutrality— have used social media platforms to promote their movements and gain greater media representation.
 However, as the research shows these activists have also faced harassment, censorship, and banning for their activism and body sizes.
 The book questions how does the digital “public” operate in terms of a modern public sphere?

 Wesley Bishop